Tom-Julux/parcel-plugin-sitemap/README.md

 ### Disclaimer:

 This plugin will not create a fully featured [sitemap](https://www.sitemaps.org/protocol.html), but the most basic one, that is still valid.
 Parcel makes it easy for you to create a sitemap manually, as html files keep their names while beeing processed.
-So if you want to achive perfect SEO optimization you should not use this plugin but create a sidemap manually.
+So if you want to achieve perfect SEO optimization you should not use this plugin but create a sitemap manually.

 **However**, if you just want to make sure all pages are listed so that search engines can crawl them, this plugin has you covered.